ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 If you experience disrespectful behavior toward yourself or anyone else and feel unable or unwilling to respond or resolve it respectfully (for any reason), please immediately bring it to the attention of the moderation team.
 We want to hear from you about anything that you feel is disrespectful, threatening, or just something that could make someone feel distressed.
 We will listen and work to resolve the matter with your help promptly.

 Should you catch yourself behaving disrespectfully, or be confronted as such, listen intently, own up to your words and actions, and apologize accordingly.
 No one is perfect, and even well-intentioned people make mistakes.
 How you handle them and avoid repeating them in future matters.
-We are here to learn as leaders.
+We are always growing in some shape or form, and all monsters can become beautiful.

 ## Additional Situations